What happened to the magic?

 Let’s run with the suitcase analogy for a moment.
 Imagine you’re thinking about where you want to go on holiday.
 Normally people ponder excitedly about all the possibilities (strategists at travel companies literally call this part of the process the ‘dreaming’ phase).
 Only this time you’re going to make the decision of where to go on holiday with the bags already packed, keys in hand, the taxi waiting on the curb with the meter running and your partner and kids sat inside.
 They’re all waiting impatiently, wondering where you’ll decide to take them.
 What was once a process of dreaming, suddenly feels like a heavy problem to solve.
 In this state of mind you’re not dreaming of possibilities but rather dealing with practicalities.
 That’s no way to plan a holiday.

 In this new era of design-minded businesses, that’s kinda how designers start new design challenges.
 All that baggage, people relying on you and waiting for you, money trickling away as meter of opportunity runs.
 The business says, “This is no time for fun and frivolity, get to work and hit our goals”.
-No wonder then, that the job of design feels like a heads-down sprint to the finish line, rather than a potter around a garden of Eden.
+No wonder then, that the job of design feels like a heads-down sprint to the finish line, rather than a potter around the garden of Eden.

 The case for making space